 (4) The above provisions shall also apply in favour of employees, representatives and vicarious agents of PHOTOCASE.

 (5) Statutory liability under the law on product liability will remain unaffected.

 (6) If the photographer is a merchant as defined by the German Commercial Code (HGB), a legal entity under public law or a special fund under public law, any liability claims against PHOTOCASE shall be subject to a limitation period of one year.

 9. Final provisions

 (1) PHOTOCASE reserves the right to make changes to the Upload Agreement.
 These changes shall not affect the fundamental contractual duties to be discharged by the parties.
 The photographer will be given at least two (2) weeks' notice of the amended provisions before they enter into effect.
 If the photographer does not dispute the validity of the new Upload Agreement within two (2) weeks (of receipt of said notification), the amended Upload Agreement shall be deemed to have been accepted.
+In case of an objection, the photographer may terminate his Photocase account with immediate effect.
 PHOTOCASE will issue a separate notification advising of the import of the time limit, the right of objection and the legal consequences of remaining silent in the event of amendments.

 (2) Any amendments or supplements to the Upload Agreement must be made in writing.
 The requirement for written form shall also apply to the revocation of the requirement for written form itself.

 (3) The photographer shall not be entitled to set off against claims of PHOTOCASE unless his own claims are undisputed or recognised by declaratory judgement.

 (4) The laws of the Federal Republic of Germany shall apply to the exclusion of all international and supranational (contract) legislation, especially the United Nations Convention on Contracts for the International Sale of Goods.
 The binding contract language shall be German.